 The surname Mafett was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, at Annandale where the first on record was Nicholas de Mufet who began his life as a simple cleric and was first recorded as witness to a charter by Walter, bishop of Glasgow, some time before 1232.
 Approximately twenty years later, in 1250, he was made Archdeacon of Theuidale and eventually, in 1268, he was made Bishop of Glasgow.
 After only two years of holding the position of bishop, he died, in the year 1270.

-Important Dates for the Mafett family
+Early History of the Mafett family

 This web page shows only a small excerpt of our Mafett research.
 Another 110 words (8 lines of text) covering the years 1296, 1348, 1467, 1553, 1604, 1553, 1604, 1795, 1883, 1815 and 1870 are included under the topic Early Mafett History in all our PDF Extended History products and printed products wherever possible.